Ontario St.-Waterloo to Romeo

 Brooks factory Stratford-Perth Archives

-Developed by an American financier and based largely on an American model, the Brooks Steamer was built in Stratford, Ont., from 1923 to 1929.
+Developed by an American financier and based largely on an American model, the Brooks Steamer was the only car ever built in Stratford.
+Some 200-300 from wer built from 1923 to 1929.

 This was an unusual venture.
 By the 1920s, the era of the steam-powered automobile, which was never very popular at the best of times, was drawing to a close.